antfu/antfu.me/pages/notes.md

 _2020/02/29_

 Configurations can be quite complex, and sometimes you may want to utilize the great type checking that TypeScript provided.
-Change your `xxx.config.js` to `xxx.config.ts` is not an ideal solutions as you will need to have register involved to transplie it into JavaScript and some tools might not just support it.
+Change your `xxx.config.js` to `xxx.config.ts` is not an ideal solutions as you will need to have a Node.js register involved to transplie it into JavaScript and some tools might not support doing that way.
 Fortunately, TypeScript also support type check in plain JavaScript file with JSDoc.
 Here is an example of Webpack config with type checks:

 ```ts
 // webpack.config.js